 Jakeš stands alone like a fencepost

 The expression “jako kůl v plotě” – “like a fencepost” - entered Czech folklore in the summer of 1989.
 The date was July 17 and Czechoslovakia’s Communist Party chief Miloš Jakeš was meeting local party activists in the small West Bohemian town of Červený Hrádek.
-The authority of the party was being increasingly challenged, and thousands had signed Charter 77's appeal for democratic reform, "Několik vět" (a few sentences).
+The authority of the party was being increasingly challenged, and thousands had signed Charter 77's appeal for greater recognition of human rights, "Několik vět" (a few sentences).
 Not realizing that he was being recorded, Jakeš complained bitterly that he felt he was standing on his own and unsupported “like a fencepost”.
 Soon the recording had circulated around the country and abroad, and Jakeš, who was already famous for his malapropisms – he once mixed up the words “boiler” and “broiler” - found his authority shaken still more.

 “He was thrown out of the party, because he was incompetent.
 These days he’d love to go round the world, and turn himself into a messiah, together with the oddest bunch of characters.
 He was one of the first who went to congratulate Havel when we let him out of jail.
 He calls himself a communist, but when Cardinal Tomášek had his birthday, he actually went to congratulate him in person.
 Can we still call this socialism?”

 Alexander Dubček himself commented on Jakeš’s words in a phone interview shortly afterwards for the Czechoslovak Section of Voice of America:

 “Well, that’s relevant not just to the present day, but it was also a central part of what were trying to do back in 1968.
 You can be a reform socialist but still be friends with someone who has different views.”